 Organizations are continually aiming at bettering their customer experiences.
 They also must increase brand loyalty if they want to improve growth and boost revenue.
 A good company will be sharply focused on crafting a meaningful and productive work culture.
 AI cannot do it alone.
 It also takes human effort and importantly, human empathy.

 AI-powered business and revenue models will gradually replace everything else across all companies and industry sectors in the future as the world as technology continues to disrupt set practices and processes.
-However, businesses that find a way to align technology and human empathy are the ones that will shine brightly in an exciting new world.
+However, businesses that find a way to align AI and human empathy are the ones whose customer service will shine.